LBH Skincare Molecule

 LBH Skincare After- Reduction in redness, hyperpigmentation, and fine lines after consistent use of LBH AHA Cleanser, Exfoliating Mask, Exfoliating Toner, and Prickly Pear Seed Oil.

-*Disclaimer: Unedited photo.
-Percentage based on scientific measurement using a Tewameter© in a clinical setting after eight weeks of twice-daily use of the suggested LBH regimen.
+Unretouched images.
+Percentage based on instrumental measurement (Tewameter®) collected in a controlled clinical setting following eight weeks of twice-daily use of the recommended LBH regimen.

 10.65%